Skip to content

 Which is to say, if you are torn between “I’m not sure what to write” and “write something reasonable and send it,” send something reasonable.
 The upside is enormous and the downside is essentially zero.
 Every template in this guide is reasonable.
 Pick the one that fits your situation, swap in your numbers, and hit send.

-If you want the full set of scripts including phone scripts, recruiter objection handling, equity negotiation deep-dives, and the exact language for edge cases we could not cover here, SalaryScript has helped over 1,200 tech professionals negotiate better offers across FAANG, tier-2 tech, and late-stage startups.
+If you want the full set of scripts including phone scripts, recruiter objection handling, equity negotiation deep-dives, and the exact language for edge cases we could not cover here, SalaryScript Pro has helped over 1,200 tech professionals negotiate better offers across FAANG, tier-2 tech, and late-stage startups.
 Average reader nets between $30K and $100K above their initial offer.

 But the templates on this page alone are enough to move most offers meaningfully.
 Pick one, send it, and let the money come back.